morales-cervantes/longCOVID-fNIRS-dataset/README.md

 **Edgar Guevara** [![ORCID](https://img.shields.io/badge/ORCID-0000--0002--2313--2810-green)](https://orcid.org/0000-0002-2313-2810)

 ---
 This repository contains the **expanded version** of the functional Near-Infrared Spectroscopy (fNIRS) dataset and the complete **Python scripts** used for analyzing the neural correlates of postCOVID-19.
 The dataset consists of **29,737 time-series samples from 37 participants** (9 postCOVID-19, 28 controls).
 We applied several machine learning algorithms with and without dimensionality reduction to evaluate their performance in classifying long COVID patients.
+In addition, the repository includes **feature-level interpretability analyses** based on subject-level statistical summaries (mean, standard deviation, minimum, and maximum per fNIRS channel and hemoglobin signal), performed through both **Random Forest feature importance** and **PCA loading inspection** to identify the most informative patterns distinguishing post-COVID and control groups.

 ## Contents

 - `Long_COVID_fNIRS_Raw_Data/`: Raw fNIRS recordings (.tsv) from 37 participants (9 post-COVID, 28 controls).
-- `data_processing/`: Python scripts implementing subject-aware preprocessing, feature extraction, dimensionality reduction, and classification using six machine learning models.
+- `data_processing/`: Python scripts implementing subject-aware preprocessing, feature extraction, dimensionality reduction, classification using six machine learning models, and feature-level interpretability analyses.

 ## Methodology